 7. Primary and Sub Categories

-Your choice of category has a major impact on local ranking factors.
+Your choice of the category has a major impact on local ranking factors.
 So, the next tip to get the most out of Google My Business is to take it as seriously as possible.
 Your primary category reveals the identity of our business and what you do.
 As a vacation rental owner or manager, you can choose “vacation home rental agency” or “property management company”.

 Now it’s time to pick some related-to-your-business additional categories.
 Select the ones that are applicable to your niche and keep checking your options as they’re often updated offering you new opportunities.